renpy/renpy/sphinx/source/translation.rst

 String translations are also applied to dialogue strings that are not translated as dialogue.

-When the same string is used in multiple places in the code, the string can be distinguished using the {#...} text tag.
+When the same string is used in multiple places, the string can be distinguished using the {#...} text tag.
 Even though they display the same, Ren'Py considers all of these distinct strings for the purpose of translation::